Komfo Anokye Teaching Hospital nurses resume work

 This follows the suspension of a strike action by the Ghana Registered Nurses and Midwives Association (GRNMA) and its allied associations (Ghana Physician Assistants Association and Ghana Association of Certified Registered Anesthetics).

-Speaking in an interview with Class News' regional correspondent, Elisha Adarkwah, some patients who had visited the hospital expressed relief with the resumption of the nurses.
+Speaking in an interview with otecnews, some patients who had visited the hospital expressed relief with the resumption of the nurses.

 One patient said: “I’m happy they have resumed work. we thank them for resuming work.”